tessellator/resilience4clj-retry/README.md

 A small Clojure wrapper around the
 [resilience4j Retry module](https://resilience4j.readme.io/docs/retry).

-Requires Clojure 1.9 or later.
+Requires Clojure 1.5 or later for JDK 8, and Clojure 1.10 or later for JDK 9+.

 [![clojars badge](https://img.shields.io/clojars/v/tessellator/resilience4clj-retry.svg)](https://clojars.org/tessellator/resilience4clj-retry)
 [![cljdoc badge](https://cljdoc.org/badge/tessellator/resilience4clj-retry)](https://cljdoc.org/d/tessellator/resilience4clj-retry/CURRENT)

 ## Quick Start

-The following code defines a function `make-remote-call` that will retry in case of a failure using a retry named `:some-name` and stored in the global registry.
+The following code defines a function `make-remote-call` that will retry in case of a failure using a retry named `:some-name` and stored in the default registry.
 If the retry does not already exist, one is created.

 ```clojure